 To help companies simplify and automate the Harmonized System (HS) classification process, E2open’s approach is intuitive, using artificial intelligence (AI) to empower non-experts to identify the correct product classification based on all relevant guidelines governing the shipment.
 Users are shielded from the underlying complex terminology and hierarchies typically associated with the HS number determination process.

 E2open fully supports Extensible Markup Language (XML) integration to simplify international transactions on e-commerce and shipping platforms.
 This enables merchants to charge accurate duties and taxes to their international customers at checkout through E2open’s classification application programming interface (API).
 The API can be easily embedded on the merchant’s web page so that users can select the most appropriate HS number or deploy it to manage batch classifications effectively.
-As part of E2open’s Export Management application, full classification and document generation capabilities are within reach if necessary.
+As part of E2open’s export compliance software, full classification and document generation capabilities are within reach if needed.

 Agile, Robust and User-Friendly Capabilities

 E2open’s HS classification functionality is built for flexibility and scalability, supporting global e-commerce across multiple industries including retail, consumer products, and postal and parcel, as well as third-party logistics (3PL) providers and e-commerce marketplaces.
 When coupled with other tools and services, HS classification enables internal users, partner providers and customers to achieve a high degree of cost certainty with fewer blocked shipments, returns and cancellations during the order process.